Fritz Weaver

-Fritz William Weaver (January 19, 1926 − November 26, 2016) was an American actor in television, stage, and motion pictures.
-He portrayed Dr. Josef Weiss in the 1978 epic television drama Holocaust, for which he was nominated for a Primetime Emmy Award.
-In cinema, he made his debut in the film Fail Safe (1964) and also appeared in Marathon Man (1976), Creepshow (1982), and The Thomas Crown Affair (1999).
-Among many television roles, he performed in the movie The Legend of Lizzie Borden (1975).
-He also worked in science fiction and fantasy, especially in television series and movies like The Twilight Zone, 'Way Out, Night Gallery, The X-Files, The Martian Chronicles, and Demon Seed.
-Weaver also narrated educational TV programs.
+Fritz William Weaver (January 19, 1926 − November 26, 2016) was an American stage, film, and television actor.
+He won the Tony Award for Best Actor in a Play for the original Broadway production of Child's Play (1970), and was nominated for Tony Award for Best Featured Actor in a Play for The Chalk Garden (1958).

+On screen, he made his film debut in Sidney Lumet's Fail Safe (1964), and appeared in Marathon Man (1976), Black Sunday (1977), Demon Seed (also 1977), Creepshow (1982), and The Thomas Crown Affair (1999).
+He won a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role in the television miniseries Holocaust (1978).

+Weaver was a fixture as a featured and guest actor on science fiction and fantasy shows, including The Twilight Zone, 'Way Out, Night Gallery, The Martian Chronicles, Star Trek: Deep Space Nine, and The X-Files.
+He was also well known as a Shakespearean, and for his portrayal of Sherlock Holmes in the stage musical Baker Street.

 Early life

 Weaver was born in Pittsburgh, Pennsylvania, on January 19, 1926, the son of Elsa W. Weaver (née Stringaro) and John Carson Weaver.
 His mother was of Italian descent and his father was a social worker from Pittsburgh with deep American roots.
-His brother was the illustrator Robert Weaver, and his younger sister was art director Mary Dodson.

 Weaver attended the Fanny Edel Falk Laboratory School at the University of Pittsburgh as a child, followed by Peabody High School.
 He served in the Civilian Public Service as a conscientious objector during World War II.